A Black officer went to Walmart on his day off. He was racially profiled and accused of stealing, lawsuit says.

 “Fayetteville Police officers intercepted Conners, surrounded him, embarrassed him and escorted him, in full view of other shoppers, into the store’s Loss Prevention Office,” the lawsuit states.

-There, Madden told The Post his client spent a “considerable amount” of time waiting to be released.
+There, Madden told The Post, his client spent a “considerable amount” of time waiting to be released.

 “They [police] had the arrest warrant, the name and the picture of the person who [had] actually shoplifted, yet my client remained in handcuffs in what I call ‘Walmart jail’ while they continued to investigate,” Madden said.